Apple iPhone 15 Pro preview: An upgrade, but no longer top dog | Expert Reviews

 One Pro-specific tweak is a reduction in bezel size, with Apple calling this the thinnest border ever on an iPhone.
 It means that Apple has been able to reduce the height and width of the phone without a corresponding drop in display size.
 Together with the return of the Dynamic Island notch from the iPhone 14 Pro (now present right across the range), Apple is edging towards that all-screen smartphone utopia, though it isn’t quite there yet.

 There are more design changes to be seen with the iPhone 15 Pro frame.
 First and foremost, Apple has replaced the ring/silent switch with a multi-functional Action button.
 It’s solid state, so uses haptics to simulate the feedback of a physical mechanism, and it can be mapped to a series of functions.
-While it defaults to the old silent switch function (with separate types of feedback for both states), Apple mentioned that it could be set to voice memos, a camera launch shortcut, various accessibility features, and more custom uses via the Shortcuts app.
+While it defaults to the old silent switch function (with separate types of feedback for both states), Apple says that it can be set to voice memos, a camera launch shortcut, various accessibility features and more custom uses via the Shortcuts app.

 But the real point of interest for many will be the iPhone 15 Pro’s bottom edge, which is now home to a blissfully generic USB-C port.
 As predicted by pretty much every source worth their salt, Apple is finally doing away with its archaic (albeit very neat) Lightning connector standard in favour of the accepted universal standard for wired charging and data exchange.